Validate

 })

-Validation rules are called each on its field change, right after initialization (can be disabled) and on revalidate
+Validation rules are called each on its field change, right after initialization (can be disabled) and on revalidate event (exported, but not mixed into application api).
+Each rule receives these arguments:

-: flags indicate the reason why the rule was called
+value: new value of the fieldfieldName: name of the changed fieldstate: the whole applications stateflags: flags indicate the reason why the rule was called

 Validation rule can return anything.
 Here are some rules:

-means that everything is okconst app = createApp({ modules: [ validate({ rules: { age: value => value < 18 ?
+false,undefinedandnullmeans that everything is okconst app = createApp({ modules: [ validate({ rules: { age: value => value < 18 ?
 'Too young!' : null } }) ] }) app.subscribe(state => console.log(state.errors)) app.dispatch(setValue({ age: 10 })) // { age: 'Too young!' } app.dispatch(setValue({ age: 50 })) // {}

 objects will be passed to

-as isconst app = createApp({ modules: [ validate({ rules: { name (name, fieldName, state) { if (name !== state.values.username) { return } return { name: 'Username and name cannot be equal!', username: 'Username and name cannot be equal!' } } } }) ] }) app.subscribe(state => console.log(state.errors)) app.dispatch(setValue({ name: 'john', username: 'john' })) // { // name: 'Username and name cannot be equal!' // username: 'Username and name cannot be equal!' // }
+setErroras isconst app = createApp({ modules: [ validate({ rules: { name (name, fieldName, state) { if (name !== state.values.username) { return } return { name: 'Username and name cannot be equal!', username: 'Username and name cannot be equal!' } } } }) ] }) app.subscribe(state => console.log(state.errors)) app.dispatch(setValue({ name: 'john', username: 'john' })) // { // name: 'Username and name cannot be equal!' // username: 'Username and name cannot be equal!' // }promises will be awaited, and these rules will be applied to their result recursively

 const app = createApp({ modules: [ validate({ rules: { async age (value, fieldName, state) { await wait(500) return value < 18 ?
-'Too young!' : null } } }) ] }) app.subscribe(console.log) app.dispatch(setValue({ age: 10 })) // { // values: { age: 10 }, // ready: { age: false }, // validating: { age: true } // errors: {} // } // some time later // { // values: { age: 10 }, // ready: { age: true }, // validating: { age: false }, // errors: { age: 'Too young!' } // }
+'Too young!' : null } } }) ] }) app.subscribe(console.log) app.dispatch(setValue({ age: 10 })) // { // values: { age: 10 }, // ready: { age: false }, // validating: { age: true } // errors: {} // } // some time later // { // values: { age: 10 }, // ready: { age: true }, // validating: { age: false }, // errors: { age: 'Too young!' } // }any other value returned from a validation function will be regarded as an error value (Error instances, arrays, strings, numbers, etc.)

 isValidatingSelector()

-selector creator.
-Use it to create memoized selector, that will return true
+stapp-validate module comes with isValidatingSelector selector creator.
+Use it to create memoized selector, that will return true or false depending on validation state.

 revalidate

-event can be used to cause validation.
+revalidate event can be used to cause validation.
 Accepts an optional array of field names to revalidate.

 import { revalidate } from 'stapp-validate'